- HOME

 Consultation times

-※First-time visitors to Osaka University Hospital must have a referral from a physician.
+※First-time visitors to The University of Osaka Hospital must have a referral from a physician.

 Outpatient consultation days